Physician Preference Cards: 4 Common Problems (And Their Solutions)

 The way to reduce manual processes in most places is to invest in technology that automates tasks and reduces error.
 This approach obviously applies to PPCs, where the churn rate is faster and the margin of error must be minimal.

 One attendee at our luncheon suggested in our chat: “make a preference card app customized for the OR and surgeon.
-Real time changes made immediately.”
+Real time changes are made immediately.”
 Regardless of the form it takes, whether an app or a single point solution, tap into the technological services available today in order to leverage, manage, and update PPCs for procedures tomorrow.

 While medical technology, or medtech, has long been used to improve clinical outcomes, medtech can also be used to improve operational outcomes, such as making PPCs easier to manage.
 In the end, technology reduces time spent on the process and reduces error rates.